 We now describe the Goldman bracket.
-Let $\alpha, \beta$ be two free loops presented by cyclic words as in Figure~\eqref{Fig:presentationofalpha}, that is as circle with finitely many points labeled by either $a$ or $b$; the intervals between these points are colored red for $\alpha$ and blue for $\beta$.
+Let $\alpha$ and $\beta$ be two free loops presented by cyclic words as in Figure~\eqref{Fig:presentationofalpha}, that is as circle with finitely many points labelled by either $a$ or $b$; the intervals between these points are colored red for $\alpha$ and blue for $\beta$.

-We define the bracket $\{\alpha, \beta\}$ as follows. \begin{enumerate} \item Determine all \emph{admissible pairs}, that is the pairs consisting of a red and a blue interval such that \begin{enumerate} \item the end points in the blue interval have the same labels; \item the end points in the red interval have different labels. \end{enumerate} \item For each admissible pair, cut both circles in the middle of the chosen intervals and insert the the blue circle into the red one by joining the cut intervals and preserving the cyclic ordering. \item Assign the sign $+$ to the new circle obtained at step~\ref{eq:step2} if \begin{itemize} \item the red interval is $ab$ (in the cylic ordering) and the blue interval is $aa$, \item or if the red interval is $ba$ (in the cylic ordering) and the blue interval is $bb$ \end{itemize} Otherwise, assign the opposite sign. \item Sum all the new circles obtained by choosing all admissible pairs of red and blue intervals satisfying the condition of step~\ref{eq:step1}, using the signs given by step~\ref{eq:step3}.
-This sum is denoted $\{\alpha, \beta\}$. \end{enumerate} In the above procedure, a loop given by a single generator is counted as a loop with a single interval which has the same end points.
+We define the bracket $\{\alpha, \beta\}$ as follows. \begin{enumerate} \item Determine all \emph{admissible pairs}, that is the pairs consisting of a red and a blue interval such that \begin{enumerate} \item the end points in the blue interval have the same labels; \item the end points in the red interval have different labels. \end{enumerate} \item For each admissible pair, cut both circles in the middle of the chosen intervals and insert the blue circle into the red one by joining the cut intervals and preserving the cyclic ordering. \item Assign the sign $+$ to the new circle obtained in Step~\ref{eq:step2} if \begin{itemize} \item the red interval is $ab$ (in the cyclic ordering) and the blue interval is $aa$, \item or if the red interval is $ba$ (in the cyclic ordering) and the blue interval is $bb$ \end{itemize} Otherwise, assign the opposite sign. \item Sum up all circles obtained in Step~\ref{eq:step1}, for all admissible pairs, with signs as in Step~\ref{eq:step3}.
+This sum is our bracket $\{\alpha, \beta\}$. \end{enumerate} In the above procedure, a loop given by a single generator is regarded as a loop with a single interval which has the same end points.
 It is straightforward to check that its bracket with any other loop is trivial.

 \begin{prop} The bracket $\{\alpha, \beta\}$ given by the above procedure is the Goldman bracket of $\alpha$ and $\beta$ in $H_0^{S^1}(\Lo\DD)$. \end{prop}

 \begin{proof} By Lemma~\ref{L:bracketreducedorbifold}, $\alpha$ and $\beta$ can, respectively, be presented by a red and a blue loop, as in Figure~\eqref{Fig:loops2orbipoints}.
 These loops lie entirely in the surface $\DD\setminus\{x,y\}$, and their Goldman bracket is simply their usual loop bracket computed in $\DD\setminus\{x,y\}$.